NickElias01/buzzline-02-nickelias/README.md

-# buzzline-02-case
+# buzzline-02-nickelias

-Streaming data is often too big for any one machine.
+## Elias Analytics - Kafka Consumer Project

-A streaming platform helps organize our pipelines.
+This project implements a Kafka consumer that consumes messages from a specified Kafka topic and processes them.
+It uses environment variables for configuration, including the Kafka topic name and consumer group ID.
+The consumer processes each incoming message by logging it and checking for specific patterns (e.g., "Alert:", "Warning:", "Error:").
+If a matching pattern is found, it logs a warning.

-A common pattern for managing streaming pipelines is publish-subscribe, similar to how Twitter operates:
+### Key Features:

-- Producers publish streaming information.
+- Consumes messages from a Kafka topic.
-- Consumers subscribe to specific "topics" to process, analyze, and generate alerts based on detected conditions.
+- Logs and processes messages with detailed information.

-In this project, we use Apache Kafka, a popular, open-source streaming platform.
+- Alerts on messages containing specific patterns such as "Alert:", "Warning:", or "Error:".
-We write producers that send data to topics and consumers that read from topics.
+- Easily configurable through environment variables (`KAFKA_TOPIC`, `KAFKA_CONSUMER_GROUP_ID_JSON`).

-> Kafka needs space - it's big.
-We'll use the Windows Subsystem for Linux on Windows machines.
+This script is designed for use with Python-based Kafka consumers and integrates environment configuration with a logging system.

-## Task 1.
-Install and Start Kafka (using WSL if Windows)
+## Install and Start Kafka (using WSL if Windows)

-Before starting, ensure you have completed the setup tasks in <https://github.com/denisecase/buzzline-01-case> first.
+Before starting, please reference the setup tasks in <https://github.com/denisecase/buzzline-01-case> first.
 Python 3.11 is required.

 In this task, we will download, install, configure, and start a local Kafka service.